brennanm-dcu/brennanm-assign5/README.txt

 The application will use of the following Android API classes:
 1. Multimedia graphics
-2. Firebase Database – to store questions.
+2. Firebase Database â€“ to store questions.

  ***************************************************************************************************************
                                                        APPLICATION OPERATION